m-bosman8596/Auto-Project-Maker/README.md

 WINDOWS_LOCATION = '' # Your default Git folder
 LINUX_LOCATION = '' # Your default Git folder
 MAC_LOCATION = '' #Your default Git folder
+GITIGNORE = '''
+                # Stuff you want your git ignore want to be
+                env/
+                .idea/

+            '''
 ```